dojo/docs/quickstart/writingWidgets.rst

 The attach point where that input is copied is called containerNode.
 In other words, if you check myButton.containerNode.innerHTML in the above example, it will be "press me".

-For widgets that mixin _Templated, that is handled automatically, as long as the template specifies dojoAttachPoint="containerNode".
+For widgets that mixin _Templated, that is handled automatically, as long as the template specifies data-dojo-attach-point="containerNode".

 Having said all that, now we define the widget, referencing this template via the templateString attribute.
 Note that often the template is stored in a file, and in that case templateString should reference the file via `dojo.cache() <dojo/cache>`_.